ventus-ag/documentation/content/products/kubernetes/accessing-kuber.md

   - [Connect to Cluster Master-Node via SSH](#connect-to-cluster-master-node-via-ssh)

 ## Prerequisites
-In this article we will assume, that we have already created the following resources, that refer to the Project named *dev1* that was created in the Organization named *Test-Shop*:
+In this article we will assume, that we have already created the following resources, that refer to the Project named *Test-Project* that was created in the Organization named *Test-Organization*:
 - **SSH Key,** that will be specified during creating the Virtual Machine and Kubernetes Cluster for further connection to them via SSH; it was created with the next parameters:
-  - *Name*: mykey;
+  - *Name*: main;
   - *Public key* is placed on the Linux VM during its creation;
   - *Private Key* was copied to the clipboard and saved on the local system in the next text file (for example: ~/.ssh/id_rsa).
 - **Firewall (Name: for-ssh),** that will be specified during creating the Virtual Machine for further connection to it via SSH - it was created with additional rule allowing incoming traffic on port 22; this rule was created with the next parameters: